L-Colin/Linear-A-decipherment-programme/README.md

 ![image1](https://user-images.githubusercontent.com/79370985/110068897-a1abb400-7db1-11eb-8dba-a859c6e41688.JPG)

 ### Interpreting Output
 The output for each specific decipherment contains two tables.
-The first of which is a result of a consonantal comparison - vowels in the dictionaries were conditionally ignored to produce a one-to-one comparison between consonants.
+The first of which is a result of a consonantal comparison - vowels in the dictionaries ({'a','e','i','o','u'} in lower-case) were conditionally ignored to produce a one-to-one comparison between consonants.
 After performing said comparison, positive matches are displayed as shown.

 ![specific decipherment 2](https://user-images.githubusercontent.com/79370985/108601925-2bcf4200-73da-11eb-80e7-f0e8058fa752.JPG)